-Dr. Tam Bloomquist joined the VA Medical Center joined faculty in the Spring of 2018.
-She is Alternate Residency Site Director (Dr. Dan Killingsworth is the Site Director) for the VAMC, an ACGME participating site for Augusta University's Department of Ophthalmology.
+Dr. Tam Bloomquist joined the VA Medical Center faculty in the Spring of 2018.
+She is the Alternate Residency Site Director (Dr. Thomas Lovas is the Site Director) for the VAMC, an ACGME participating site for Augusta University's Department of Ophthalmology.

 Dr. Bloomquist's ophthalmology residency and medical fellowship were completed at Augusta University.
-After working in Charleston at the VA and in private practice she returned to Augusta where she will does medical retina, general ophthalmology and teaching in the residency.
+After working in Charleston at the VA and in private practice she returned to Augusta where she practices medical retina, general ophthalmology and teaching in the residency program.
 As part of her general ophthalmology teaching roles she brings first year residents into active participation in cataract surgery.

 Dr. Kenneth Brinsko joined the VA Medical Center staff in January 2010 after a career in the U. S. Navy.
 A seasoned comprehensive ophthalmologist, he has taught ophthalmology residents and staff from the University of Florida as well as basic ophthalmology to Navy Family Practice residents.